utrains/terraform_job_preparation/README.md

 ***

-- **What are some advanced use cases of Terraform, such as blue-green deployments or immutable infrastructure?**
+- **r.
+What are some advanced use cases of Terraform, such as blue-green deployments or immutable infrastructure?**

   - Terraform is highly versatile and can be used for various advanced infrastructure management use cases, including blue-green deployments, immutable infrastructure, and more.
 Here are some **advanced use cases of Terraform** that leverage its capabilities to handle complex infrastructure needs :